MolSSI/molssi-branding-guidelines/readme.md

 ![#ed1c24ff](https://placehold.it/100x50/ed1c24ff/000000?text=+) `#ed1c24ff`

 ## Typography

-The font used for most text is Montserrat.

 DIN Condensed is used for titles and the text in MolSSI main logo #2.

 ## Presentation Templates